 In many cases, respondents may choose their resolution type, which are described below.
 However, in Sexual Misconduct Claims, the hearing body will be a Decision-Maker appointed by the University and scheduled as described in the Sexual Misconduct and Title IX Sexual Harassment Regulation.
 In all other cases, although respondent generally has leeway to select a preferred resolution method, the Hearing Administrator may determine in their sole discretion that it is in the best interest of both the student and the University that a case proceed to a Panel Hearing based on the seriousness of the violation or in the interest of fairness.

-In non-Sexual Misconduct Claims, if the respondent elects to continue the conduct process with an Agreed Resolution or Administrative Hearing immediately, the Conduct Review will then transition into that meeting.
-Choosing to move forward with an Agreed Resolution or Administrative Hearing immediately requires the respondent to waive the 3 class day notice period, and other student rights, which are described in a waiver form presented to the student when considering selection of a resolution method.

-If the respondent elects to continue the conduct process at a later date, the respondent and Hearing Administrator will work to schedule the resolution meeting or hearing for a mutually agreeable date and time.
-Respondents have the right to a 3 class day notice period, along with other rights described below under Student Rights Section of this Code.

-If a Panel Hearing is selected, it will be scheduled no sooner than 3 class days after the Conduct Review and generally no later than 14 class days after the Conduct Review, at the sole discretion of the Hearing Administrator.
+If the resolution method is a Panel Hearing, it will be scheduled no sooner than 7 class days after the Charge Letter.

-At least 3 class days before the Panel Hearing, the student and their advisor, if any, have the right to review all of the information that will be presented against the student.
-The University also has the right to review all information the respondent intends to rely on at the hearing at least 3 class days before the hearing.
-This information includes, but is not limited to, documentary evidence, physical evidence, and a list of witnesses that intend to be called by either party.
-The University cannot compel the attendance of any witness(es) at the hearing on the student’s behalf.

 Resolution Methods